-1/12/20 Barker, 1830.
-Narengup Narengup Huts (mia mias) near Willyung Hill Collet Barker described it as a type of village Workshop participants not aware of a specific location for this.
+1/12/2 20 Barker, Narengup Narengup Huts (mia Collet Barker described it as a 17127 1830.
+Harongap Harongap mias) near Willyung Hill type of village Workshop participants not aware of a specific location for this.
 Insufficient information to progress.
-25/8/20 No early usage found Bindaree Name given to a road south of Lower Denmark road, no knowledge of the Menang origin of this name 21/9/20 Albany Police List, 1899.
+25/8/2 No early usage found Bindaree Name given to a road south of Lower Denmark road, no knowledge of the Menang origin of this name 21/9/ Albany Police List, 1899.
 Borallin Uncertain Borna / Born usually means Ti-tree Albany Police document 1899 does not give it a specific location but translates it as "plenty prickly tree'.
-1/12/20 Raphael Clint, surveyor's field book, 1831, with 'five natives' Congbeilup Creek North of King River Information from Clint 1831 No one was aware of this place of its location 3/11/20 Barker, 1830.
+1/12/2 Raphael Clint, surveyor's field book, 1831, with 'five natives' Congbeilup Creek North of King River Information from Clint 1831 No one was aware of this place or its location 3/11/2 Barker, 1830.
 Congiunen Info from Barker's Journal (Commandant of Solitude), p.269 No one aware of this place or its location.

 25/8/20 HM Ommaney, with unnamed Aboriginal guide, 1836.
 Cannot be located accurately from this source.
-Cutetup No one was aware of this place or its location 25/8/20 Albany Police Station list, 1899.
+Cutetup Neste This inerialis Noo Tigal Walles Tie No one was aware of this place or its location 25/8/20 Albany Police Station list, 1899.
 Gorellup Means watering place No one was aware of this place or its location.
 None given in the source.
 3/11/20 Albany Police Station list, 1899 Janajup No one aware of this place or its location.
 None given in the source.
 1/12/20 Collie, 1831.
 Kallumup Branch or alternative name for the French (Kalgan) River Information from Collie 1831 No one was aware of this name or its location Group determined insufficient info to progress 15/12/20 Grey 1840 Koortik An island Link to Koort or heart Could this be Breaksea or Seal Island?
 Meeting hopes for further clarification so this can be endorsed

+IVE2 toring Menang Noc ilgai Nailles Fic • 3/11/20 Barker, 1830.
+Kraigarup Info from Barker's Journal (Commandant of Solitude), p.287 No one aware of this place its location.
 3/11/20 Barker, 1830.
-Kraigarup , Info from Barker's Journal (Commandant of Solitude), p.287 No one aware of this place or its location.
-3/11/20 Barker, 1830.
-Matanup Information on Collet Barkers Journal (p318) indicates it near Kojaneerup One of the attendees thought there might a farm that had that name.
-This was seen as being likely reflection of the locations Menang place name and should be subject to some further investigation 1/12/20 No very early usage found.
+Matanup Information on Collet Barkers Journal (p318) indicates it near Kojaneerup One of the attendees though there might a farm that had that name.
+This was seen being likely reflection of the locations Menang place name and should be subject to so further investigation as me 1/12/20 No very early usage found.
 In 1910 it was the name of a road.
 Mullikupp Siding between Marbellup and Hay River Information No one was aware of this name's meaning or origin 21/9/20 Daisy Bates's reference given in Native Tribes of Western Australia, 1985.
 Nenelup Mt Groves Location of Mt Groves not known No one was aware of this place or its location - 4/8/20 Smith, 1838.
-Oongup Noongup ?Same as Gnoongup Noongup Green Valley (camp) place of (Noongar) people Similar named place to the north of this Excavation of site suggested to see if further evidence can be located
+Oongup Noongup ?Same as Gnoongup Noongup Green Valley (camp) place of (Noongar) people Similar named place to the north of this Excavation of site suggeste see if further evidence can located ed to